Castle Rock Entertainment: Origins

-Shortly after formation, Castle Rock appointed Nelson Entertainment, the company that owned the domestic home video rights to Reiner's This Is Spinal Tap, The Sure Thing, and The Princess Bride, to join a five-year, eighteen-picture joint venture; this was in addition to a pre-existing pact between Nelson and Columbia Pictures for a 3-year, 12-feature deal, in which Columbia Pictures would serve as the co-financing entity; Castle Rock would produce fourteen films, while Nelson produced four films themselves.
+Shortly after its formation, Castle Rock appointed Nelson Entertainment, the company that owned the domestic home video rights to Reiner's This Is Spinal Tap (1984), The Sure Thing (1985), and The Princess Bride (1987), to join a five-year, 18-picture joint venture.
+This was in addition to a pre-existing pact between Nelson and Columbia for a three-year, 12-feature deal, in which Columbia would serve as the co-financing entity; Castle Rock would produce 14 films, while Nelson produced four films themselves.

-Under the deal, Nelson also distributed the films on video in North American markets, and handled international theatrical distribution, while Columbia Pictures, which Nelson forged a distribution deal with, would receive domestic theatrical distribution rights.
+Under the deal, Nelson also distributed the films on video in North American markets, and handled international theatrical distribution, while Columbia, which Nelson forged a distribution deal with, would receive domestic theatrical distribution rights.
 Some of Nelson's holdings were later acquired by New Line Cinema, which took over Nelson's duty.
-Columbia Pictures, shortly after the company's formation, thereafter had to re-invest with a substantial change in terms when accumulated losses exhausted its initial funding.
+Columbia, shortly after the company's formation, thereafter had to re-invest with a substantial change in terms when accumulated losses exhausted its initial funding.

-Reiner has stated that Castle Rock's purpose was to allow creative freedom to individuals; a haven away from the pressures of studio executives.
+Reiner had stated that Castle Rock's purpose was to allow creative freedom to individuals: a haven away from the pressures of studio executives.
 Castle Rock was to make films of the highest quality, whether they made or lost money.
 In 1989, Castle Rock was supported by another backer, Group W, a subsidiary of Westinghouse.

 Castle Rock has also produced several television series, most notably the sitcom Seinfeld.